 With this change, employers are no longer able to bulk or individually download CVs from a search or student profile page by default.
-Employers are only able to download a student’s CV if that student has already reached out to them by applying to a job, accepting an interview request, or RSVP’ing to an event hosted by that employer.
+Employers are only able to download a student’s CV if that student has already contacted them by applying to a job, accepting an interview request, or RSVP’ing to an event hosted by that employer.

 Background on CV downloads

 From the beginning, Handshake allowed all employers approved at an institution to search and download public student CVs.
 This level of access, while nice for legitimate employers, provided too much concern for fraudulent employers that managed to gain approval at institutions.

 In an effort to better protect students, we introduced a Trust Score limitation in 2017 for CV search and download access, which required employers to have a Trust Score of at least 80% in order to use this feature.
 This change significantly reduced the impact that fraudulent employers had within Handshake.

 Since that time, we have continued to explore ways that we can best protect students while simultaneously helping them gain access to more opportunities.